 fax 01 48 09 82 80

-The Basilica is located in the heart of the commune of Saint-Denis, opposite the town hall.
+The Basilica is located in the heart of the commune of Saint-Denis, at the opposite of the town hall.

-Metro line 13, Basilique de Saint-Denis station (30 mn from Paris), without elevator
+Metro line 13, Basilique de Saint-Denis station (30 min from Paris), without elevator

 For people with disabilities or handicap, it is possible to be dropped off in front of the Basilica (and park at the nearby parking) do not forget to put the handicap sign to indicate your disability.
 If you encounter difficulties to park, you will be able to park exceptionally inside the cathedral grounds.